 Just as its name alludes to, Natural Bridge is a rock formation shaped like a bridge worn away by the waves of the ocean.

-There are a number of different lookouts and walk trails within Torndirrup National Park and if you’re there at the right time, whales can be frequently seen from the cliffs particularly during winter.
+There are a number of different lookouts and walk trails within Torndirrup National Park in addition to the Bald Head Walk Trail, but that is probably the most popular.
+If you’re in the park at the right time, whales can be frequently seen from the cliffs particularly during winter.

 4) Visit The Princess Royal Fortress

 The entire summit of Mt Adelaide is encompassed in the fort that was built as a result of all the Australian states contributing money and the Imperial British Government providing guns.